-- 7.16 Prepayments, etc. of Certain Indebtedness.
-Prepay, redeem, purchase, defease or otherwise satisfy prior to the scheduled maturity thereof in any manner, or make any payment in violation of any subordination terms of, the Subordinated Indenture Indebtedness (or any Refinancing Indebtedness thereof) or any Indebtedne ss permitted by Section 7.01(d); except that: - (a) the Borrower or any Subsidiary may (i) refinance any amount of Subordinated Indebtedness at any time (including prior to its scheduled maturity) using only the proceeds of new Subordinated Indebtedness and (ii) prepay, redeem, purchase, defease or otherwise satisfy Indebtedness under the 2012 Indenture in an aggregate amount not to exceed the Excess 2014 Refinancing Amount; and - < font style="font-family:inherit;font-size:12pt;">(b) in addition to any refinancings permitted by clause (a), so long as no Default exists or will result from such prepayment, redemption, purchase, defeasance or other satisfaction, the Borrower or any of its Subsidiaries may prepay, redeem, purchase, defease or otherwise satisfy Subordinated Indenture Indebtedness (including, with respect to the 2012 Indenture, repayments in addition to the Excess 2014 Refinancing Amount referenced in clause (a) above so long as the Annual Allowance Amount hereunder and the remaining provisions of this Section 7.16(b) are met), Refinancing Indebtedness with respect to the Subordinated Indenture Indebtedness and other Indebtedness permitted by Section 7.01(d) in an aggregate amount not in excess of the following (each such allowance amount for any given year being referred to as an "Annual Allowance Amount"): for each calendar year, \$30,000,000 plus 50% of the cumulative Net Cash Proceeds received from all permitted Dispositions of property (excluding any gain that results in income) during such year; provided that, the unused portion of the Annual Allowance Amount in any year to-date calculation of (y) any prepayments, redemptions, purchases, defeasances, satisfactions or payments made under this Section 7.16(b) in such year and (z) the Annual Allowance Amount for such year, including any supporting documentation validating any Dispositions of property and determination of Net Cash Proceeds. - (m) Section 7.17 of the Credit Agreement is hereby amended by replacing each usage of "Excluded Collateral" therein with "Excluded Property". - (n) Schedule 1 of Exhibit D (Compliance Certificate) is hereby amended to add Paragraph VI (Restricted Payments) thereto, so that, as amended, such Schedule shall read as set forth on Sche dule 1 attached hereto. - 1.
-Conditions Precedent.
-The effectiveness of this Agreement and the effectiveness of the amendments and waivers to the Credit Agreement provided herein are subject to the satisfaction of the following conditions precedent: - (a) the Administrative Agent shall have received counterparts of this Agreement, duly executed by the Borrower, each Subsidiary Guarantor, and such Lenders as are necessary to constitute the Required Lenders; and - (b) the Administrative Agent shall have received (x) a true, complete and certified copy of resolutions of the board of directors, members or other applicable governing body of each Loan Party authorizing the amendments contemplated hereby and (y) a certification that none of the Organization Documents of any Loan Party has been amended or otherwise modified since July 22, 2009 or, in the alternative, attaching true and complete copies of all amendments and modifications thereto; and
+7.16 Prepayments, etc. of Certain Indebtedness.
+Prepay, redeem, purchase, defease or otherwise satisfy prior to the scheduled maturity thereof in any manner, or make any payment in violation of any subordination terms of, the Subordinated Indenture Indebtedness (or any Refinancing Indebtedness thereof) or any Indebtedness permitted by Section 7.01(d); except that:

+(a) the Borrower or any Subsidiary may (i) refinance any amount of Subordinated Indebtedness at any time (including prior to its scheduled maturity) using only the proceeds of new Subordinated Indebtedness and (ii) prepay, redeem, purchase, defease or otherwise satisfy Indebtedness under the 2012 Indenture in an aggregate amount not to exceed the Excess 2014 Refinancing Amount; and

+(b) in addition to any refinancings permitted by clause (a), so long as no Default exists or will result from such prepayment, redemption, purchase, defeasance or other satisfaction, the Borrower or any of its Subsidiaries may prepay, redeem, purchase, defease or otherwise satisfy Subordinated Indenture Indebtedness (including, with respect to the 2012 Indenture, repayments in addition to the Excess 2014 Refinancing Amount referenced in clause (a) above so long as the Annual Allowance Amount hereunder and the remaining provisions of this Section 7.16(b) are met), Refinancing Indebtedness with respect to the Subordinated Indenture Indebtedness and other Indebtedness permitted by Section 7.01(d) in an aggregate amount not in excess of the following (each such allowance amount for any given year being referred to as an "Annual Allowance Amount"): for each calendar year, \$30,000,000 plus 50% of the cumulative Net Cash Proceeds received from all permitted Dispositions of property (excluding any gain that results in income) during such year; provided that, the unused portion of the Annual Allowance Amount in any year may not be carried over into subsequent calendar years; and provided, further, that upon request, the Borrower shall provide to the Administrative Agent or any Lender a year-to-date calculation of (y) any prepayments, redemptions, purchases, defeasances, satisfactions or payments made under this Section 7.16(b) in such year and (z) the Annual Allowance Amount for such year, including any supporting documentation validating any Dispositions of property and determination of Net Cash Proceeds.

+(m)Section 7.17 of the Credit Agreement is hereby amended by replacing each usage of "Excluded Collateral" therein with "Excluded Property".

+(n)Schedule 1 of Exhibit D (Compliance Certificate) is hereby amended to add Paragraph VI (Restricted Payments) thereto, so that, as amended, such Schedule shall read as set forth on Schedule 1 attached hereto.

+1.Conditions Precedent.
+The effectiveness of this Agreement and the effectiveness of the amendments and waivers to the Credit Agreement provided herein are subject to the satisfaction of the following conditions precedent:

+(a)the Administrative Agent shall have received counterparts of this Agreement, duly executed by the Borrower, each Subsidiary Guarantor, and such Lenders as are necessary to constitute the Required Lenders; and authorizing the amendments contemplated hereby and (y) a certification that none of the Organization Documents of any Loan Party has been amended or otherwise modified since July 22, 2009 or, in the alternative, attaching true and complete copies of all amendments and modifications thereto; and